bgeorge11/ml-unit-test-demo/README.md

 # Other information
 1. The package is verified with JDK 1.8
 2. There is one demo test case (<i>DataOperationsTest0</i>) for MarkLogic Content Pump (mlcp). mlcp being a command line tool, please ensure that it is available in PATH.
 If there is no mlcp, do not execute that test.
 To skip the test place <i>@Ignore</i> annotation at the class level.
+3. If the number of databases need to be only the number of test classes, use the property value <i>numTestCases=0</i> in <i>suite1.properties</i> file.
+Then the number of databases created will be determined by the number of test classes with class names matching the patterns in <i>testClassPatterns</i>

 # TestSuiteB vs TestSuiteA
 TestSuiteB does not delete the databases created.
 The documents loaded will remain in the databases and can be verified if required.
 Make sure that databases and later manually deleted or execute test <i>StepCRunner</i> to tear down the databases.
 Commands to run TestSuiteB <br>